MonetDB/MonetDBLite-Java/README.md

 ```

 **Before exiting the JVM it is VERY important to shutdown the database, otherwise the program will cause many memory
-leaks!** The `void MonetDBEmbeddedDatabase.stopDatabase()` class method shuts down the embedded database and any pending
+leaks.** The `void MonetDBEmbeddedDatabase.stopDatabase()` class method shuts down the embedded database and any pending
 connections if existing.
 The class method `boolean MonetDBEmbeddedDatabase.isDatabaseRunning()` checks if the database
 is running, `int MonetDBEmbeddedDatabase.getNumberOfConnections()` retrieves the number of connections in the
 database and `boolean MonetDBEmbeddedDatabase.isDatabaseRunningInMemory()` checks if it is running in-memory.